-In the same year, Nojima was the main character Kenta in Pokemon Crystal: Raikou Ikazuchi no Densetsu and following that he Spiral: Suiri no Kizuna as Canon Hilbert as different character, this time he was dubbing a character with double-personality which was a new challenge for Nojima himself and he made sure that he overcame it therefore that is what he did.
+In the same year, Nojima was the main character Kenta in Pokemon Crystal: Raikou Ikazuchi no Densetsu, and following that he Spiral: Suiri no Kizuna as Canon Hilbert as a different character, this time he was dubbing a character with double-personality which was a new challenge for Nojima himself and he made sure that he overcame it, therefore, that is what he did.

 Another Nojima’s great role is as Joe Katsuragi in Innocent Venus, an anime in which he co-starred with Takahiro Sakurai.

-From this point onward, Nojima started to appear in anime with more diverse genre, which career-wise is something positive and surely the fans also liked it since it meant that Nojima got more air-time.
+From this point onward, Nojima started to appear in anime with a more diverse anime genres, which career-wise is something positive and surely the fans also liked it since it meant that Nojima got more air-time.

 He also was in Blood-C as Fumito Nanahara, a character with a lot to say be it for the fact that it seems inoffensive but the reality is different or for the fact that he’s a character that sometimes speaks in a slightly cold manner but for the most part he is warmhearted.

-Reaching the year of 2012, Nojima really managed to gather the attention to himself.
+Reaching the year 2012, Nojima really managed to gather attention to himself.

 After a series of supporting characters and some main characters, which by the way increased, it was now the perfect time to get a role that combined new elements, something that he had never done before, and the result of this effort was his character in the Psycho-Pass series the diligent detective Nobuchika Ginoza.